Tired of the yo-yo dieting, feeling uncomfortable in your body, and confused about what to eat?

 Now let’s be clear, health is never a linear journey, and I am still learning and tweaking small things within my diet on a regular basis.
 But, I finally feel like I have found a way of eating that really nourishes my body and provides it with what it needs.
 I am approaching 40, and frankly have never felt so strong, so healthy, and so good in my own skin.
 The difference that this way of eating and living has made on my health is radical, and I love sharing it with my clients to help them regain their self-esteem, their energy, and their quality of life.

-My name is Sarah, and I am a certified Functional Health Coach who studied with the Institute for Integrative Nutrition, and have learned what I know not only through my training, but from years of my own research and experience in the field of nutrition and functional health.
-It is my own struggles with health and my personal journey that brought me to where I am today, and I am grateful to get an opportunity to help others with the lessons I’ve learned.
+A little bit about my education: I am a certified Health Coach who studied with the Institute for Integrative Nutrition, and have learned what I know not only through my training, but from years of my own research and experience in the field of nutrition and functional health.
+For 15 years now, I have read dozens of books, nutrition papers, and listened to hundreds of podcasts from the most respected people in the field of nutrition science.
+I have also learned a tremendous amount through my own struggles with health and body image, and I am grateful to get an opportunity to help others with the lessons I’ve learned.

 I practice a bio-individual approach to health and nutrition, which means that even though there are certain core principles that apply to most people (like eating a high amount of quality protein for example), there are many other that vary depending on the individual.
 I love working with women from all kinds of different backgrounds with different body types and different goals, because every person has unique requirements based on their current state, their lives, and where they want to be.